 Use a data quality tool to understand what kind of condition your contact data is in.
 It can identify what percentage of your data is clean, accurate, and usable, and if the data can be trusted.

-Setting up your scoring matrix
+Setting up your lead scoring matrix

 Armed with clean data, you can now start to review your list and work out how to best use the data you have in order to segment your lists.
 Your lists probably contain the following types of data:

 Contact’s website behavior